L30nardoSV/reproduce-parcosi-moleculardocking/README.md

-# Reproducing PARCOSI: _Title_
+# Reproducing PARCO-SI Paper: _Benchmarking the Performance of Irregular Computations in AutoDock-GPU Molecular Docking_

-This repository contains the scripts and additional files for reproducing the results presented in the paper:
+This repository contains the scripts and additional files for reproducing the results presented in the paper submitted to PARCO-SI (currently under revision).

-_"Benchmarking the Performance of Irregular Computations in AutoDock-GPU MolecularDocking"_

-submitted to PARCO-SI (under revision).

 ## Instructions